tejasvaidhyadev/tejasvaidhyadev.github.io/_posts/2020-08-26-the-end-is-just-another-beginning.md

 The code reside in [TextAnalysis PR#203](https://github.com/JuliaText/TextAnalysis.jl/pull/203) and kept on hold until the TextAnalysis is shifted to Zygote-based Flux

-I have written the Blogs  [**First sight of albert, the land of Transformers**](https://tejasvaidhyadev.github.io/blog/Hey-Albert)  and the following tutorial for ALBERT
+I have written the Blog:  [**First sight of albert, the land of Transformers**](https://tejasvaidhyadev.github.io/blog/Hey-Albert)  and the following tutorial for ALBERT

 {% capture list_items %}
 a.
 Fine-tuning,https://github.com/tejasvaidhyadev/ALBERT.jl/blob/master/docs/Training_fine-tunning_%20tutorial.ipynb